GraphQL

 Embrace the declarative APIs

-Relay's main goal is to help build scalable GraphQL front-ends, making the developer experience a secondary - or 42nd - concern.
+Relay's primary goal is to help build scalable GraphQL front-ends, making the developer experience a secondary - or 42nd - concern.

 For this reason, Relay provides a very declarative API using many “Java-esque” names: Environment, PreloadedQuery, QueryLoader, or useRefetchableFragment().

-While these can be repulsive at first, they quickly help you understand how Queries are used, in a declarative way that prevents from unwanted side effects.
+While these can be repulsive at first, they quickly help you understand how Queries are used in a declarative way that prevents unwanted side effects.

 Trigger GraphQL requests at the routing level